parabible/parabible-server-2/README.md

 It implements the Parabible API documented *here* (TODO).

 This version of Parabible is currently **still under development**.
-It is fully implemented, but there are a number of things remaining to be done:
+It is mostly implemented, but there are a number of things remaining to be done:

  - [ ] Get to 100% test coverage (it's not a big codebase)
  - [ ] Publicly document the API